ZwickyTransientFacility/schedule_reporting_service/docs/index.md

 ## Purpose

-This service provides advanced notification of the planned observations for ZTF’s public surveys, enabling coordinated observing with other facilities.
+This service provides advanced notification of the planned observations for ZTF’s public surveys, enabling coordinated observing by other facilities.

 ## Location